 USA Assistance

-Through a parent, a grandparent, or by birth — three paths, different rules.
+Through a parent, a grandparent, or by birth, three paths, different rules.
 How to know exactly which one is yours, without guessing.

 "Am I entitled to US citizenship?" sounds simple, but the answer hinges on small details: birth year, how long the parent lived in the US, and at what age.
 Here are the three main paths so you know where you stand.

-Path 1 — automatic citizenship through a parent
+Path 1 — one U.S. citizen parent ⁦(CRBA)⁩

 Path 2 — the grandparent route ⁦(N-600K)⁩

-Path 3 — born in Israel to US parents ⁦(CRBA)⁩
+Path 3 — two U.S. citizen parents ⁦(CRBA)⁩

 Why check in advance